sumurthy/Js-Spec-Gen/markdown/rangeformat.md

-# RangeFormat Object (JavaScript API for Excel)
+# RangeFormat Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 A format object encapsulating the range's font, fill, borders, alignment, and other properties.